openstack-archive/sahara/doc/source/devref/quickstart.rst

     }

 There is a parameter ``user_keypair_id`` with value ``stack``.
-You can create your own keypair in in Horizon UI, or using the command line client:
+You can create your own keypair in Horizon UI, or using the command line client:

 .. sourcecode:: console